sara-sabr/ITStrategy/presentations/en/2019-11-05-Working-in-the-open.md

 Note:

 - It's hard to look for something you don't know exists
+- If it's in the open, it can at least be found
 - It creates opportunities to create a community

+--

+### Avoid duplication of work

+Note:

+- MANY problems are already solved
+- Because it's discoverable, you may find an already existing solution
+- Adapt instead of building from scratch

 --